devnull-cz/c-prog-lang/modules/multi-dimensional-arrays.md

   i.e. `a[1, 2]` does not work, you have to use `a[1][2]`

 - in memory this is stored as consequent individual "lines".
-In other words, any array, no matter how many dimensiones it has, is stored as one piece of memory.
+In other words, any array, no matter how many dimensions it has, is stored as one piece of contiguous memory.

 - for 3-D array it looks as follows.  `a` is an array of 2-dimensional arrays: